Keyfactor/dell-idrac-orchestrator/readme_source.md

 3. Download the latest version of the iDRAC Orchestrator Extension from [GitHub](https://github.com/Keyfactor/dell-idrac-orchestrator).
 4. Copy the contents of the download installation zip file into the folder created in step 2.
 5. Start the Keyfactor Universal Orchestrator Service.
-6. Under Orchestrators => Management, approve the orchestrator you just installed the extension on.
+6. In Keyfactor Command, under Orchestrators => Management, approve the orchestrator you just installed the extension on.

 ## iDRAC Orchestrator Extension Configuration